 Updating technology has been a focus at Lewis Elementary to provide current researched based programs in our Computer Lab and in the classrooms for our students.
-New LCD projectors were purchased this year, as well sound systems and 28 new computers in our computer lab have been purchased within the last 6 years.
-This year we were also able to add an additional computer lab.
+New LCD projectors were purchased this past school year, and the replacement of our newer student computers with those in the existing computer labs happened at the beginning of this year.
 Professional development (Pat Pavelka, Lisa Rogers, and Kristin Hilty) for current teaching practices and the implementation of Common Core instruction have also been a focus for our funding.